-Notwithstanding the contested political environment, the Zimbabwe Peace and Security Programme (ZPSP) has, over the past 5 years, successfully developed the pillars of an inclusive, politically resilient and locally owned security sector transformation process.
-Despite the closed environment for debate around SST/R, the ZPSP have been able to carve out the necessary political space where state and non-state actors can discuss issues around security sector transformation.
+Notwithstanding the contested political environment, the Zimbabwe Peace and Security Programme (ZPSP) successfully developed the pillars of an inclusive, politically resilient and locally owned security sector transformation process over five years.
+Despite the closed environment for debate around SST/R, the ZPSP were able to carve out the necessary political space where state and non-state actors can discuss issues around security sector transformation.
 This was achieved through ZPSP engaging in dialogue a wide variety of SSR stakeholders, in order to build their knowledge and information on SSR, demystify the notion of SSR as regime change (as has been patent in the internal political discourse), and to promote consensus on the way forward in terms of security reforms’ thinking in the country.
 This was achieved through ensuring a Zimbabwean owned and transparent process, and by utilising mediation as a methodology to ensure buy-in by all stakeholders.

-The ZPSP is now entering the third phase of its programme, which includes the development of a three year national security sector transformation plan with a host of stakeholder from the state sector, academia, civil society (including the strong participation of women’s group who have developed a gendered SST strategy), traditional leaders and parliament.
-It will also include continued SST capacity building across these sectors and in particular with the parliament, civil society, national and non-state actors.
-It is doing so in a context of limited financial support, with uncertain prospects for future funding, which will require an adaptation of ZPSP institutional structures and the design of new funding modalities (project funding).
+Following on from this, the ZPSP entered the third phase of its programme, which included the development of a three year national security sector transformation plan with a host of stakeholder from the state sector, academia, civil society (including the strong participation of women’s group who have developed a gendered SST strategy), traditional leaders and parliament.
+It also included continued SST capacity building across these sectors and in particular with the parliament, civil society, national and non-state actors.
+It did so in a context of limited financial support, with uncertain prospects for future funding, which required an adaptation of ZPSP institutional structures and the design of new funding modalities (project funding).

-ISSAT’s support is requested to both advise and enhance the capacity of the ZPSP in the planning, designing and implementing of the third phase of programming, which includes the provision of support in developing a plan for phasing out the programme and transforming it into a state-managed unit.
-ISSAT’s generalist support is particularly required in the 1st quarter of 2016, period during which ZPSP will conclude its second phase of programming and plan for the third phase, while adapting its institutional structure and seeking funding to implement its activities.
-In subsequent quarters, depending on the specific areas of focus during implementation of the programme, specialist support (Policing, Parliamentary training etc) will be required.
+ISSAT’s support was requested to both advise and enhance the capacity of the ZPSP in the planning, designing and implementing of the third phase of programming, which included the provision of support in developing a plan for phasing out the programme and transforming it into a state-managed unit.
+ISSAT’s generalist support was particularly required in the 1st quarter of 2016, period during which ZPSP concluded its second phase of programming and plan for the third phase, while adapting its institutional structure and seeking funding to implement its activities.
+In subsequent quarters, specialist support (Policing, Parliamentary training etc) was required.

 Mandate outputs / products

-The full list of outputs are still to be developed but would feasibly include contribution to the 3rd phase of programming, including:
+The full list of outputs are still to be developed but will include contribution to the 3rd phase of programming, including: